traveling-desi/coding-challenge/README.md

 * *sixtySecWin = []*

 	This is a list that is 60 slots long.
-Each slot represents one second and conatins a pointer to another list of edges.
+Each slot represents one second and contains a pointer to another list of edges.
 The pointer in slot 0 points to list of edges that were created at the latest time seen.
 Every slot represents edges created that many seconds before the current latest edge.
 Thus slot 10 will contain pointer to all the edges that were created 10 seconds before etc.

 ![venmo-graph](images/sixtySecWin.png)